danBhentschel/techio-practical-linq/markdowns/04_MethodsExtractAValue/01_first_last_single.template.md

-# Methods: Extract a single value
+# Methods: Extract a single element

-These LINQ methods can be used to extract a single value from an `IEnumerable<T>` sequence.
+These LINQ methods can be used to extract a single element from an `IEnumerable<T>` sequence.

-> **NOTE:** All four of the methods in this lesson throw an exception if they can't find an appropriate value to return.
-Only use them if you are absolutely certain that a value exists for them to return.
+> **NOTE:** All four of the methods in this lesson throw an exception if they can't find an appropriate element to return.
+Only use them if you are absolutely certain that an element exists for them to return.
 You could `catch` the exception (and probably should to handle true error conditions) but if you expect that these may reasonably fail, you should use the `OrDefault` variants instead.
 We will go over those methods in a later lesson.

 ### First() method
-Intuitively enough, this extracts the first value in the sequence.
-The type of value returned depends on the type of `T` in the `IEnumerable<T>` that the method is invoked on.
+Intuitively enough, this extracts the first element in the sequence.
+The datatype of the value returned depends on the type of `T` in the `IEnumerable<T>` that the method is invoked on.
 If it is a sequence of `int`, then `First()` will return an `int`.

 For example: